Fine Art Emporium - Ship Portraits, Marine Art and Nautical Antiques

 August Laschke (German, 1815-1877) - Ship Portrait of the German Brigg PARTISAN von Ribnitz, Capt.
 Alb.
 Köve, ca.1870 – The vessel of Rostock under sail at sea with German steamer shipping beyond – 50,5 x 76,5 cm – signed " A.Lasczky" inscribed with title – The Werder Collection Germany

 Note: A typical work by the artist, who depicted in his ship portraits mainly vessels from the German Eastern Baltic coast.
-Click on the image to enlarge the picture.
-Photo Copyright of the image is with the Werder Collection.
+Click here or on the image to see larger illustrations.